 The ACP does not cover engagement with Tribal governments.
-As required under the Lease, a separate Native American Tribal Communications Plan that details outreach and engagement with Tribes will be developed with Tribal government input and provided to BOEM.
-Additionally, as required under the Lease, a Fisheries Communications Plan will be developed and provided to BOEM that details outreach and engagement with the commercial and recreational fishing industries.
+As required under the Lease, a separate Native American Tribes Communications Plan that details outreach and engagement with Tribes has been developed with Tribal government input and provided to BOEM.
+As requested by Tribes, the Native American Tribes Communications Plan was developed jointly by the three Central Coast lessees.
+Additionally, as required under the Lease, a Fisheries Communications Plan has been developed and provided to BOEM that details outreach and engagement with the commercial and recreational fishing industries.
+Both plans are available on the GSW website at goldenstatewind.com/#doc.